-Product T nths ended ch 31,

-Candidate Product Development Program 20 13 2012

-MN-166 Neurological disorders including opioid withdrawal, methamphetamine addiction, chronic MOH pain and MS \$ 429 \$ 164

-MN-221 Acute exacerbations of asthma/COPD 94 1,246

-MN-001 Bronchial asthma 20 121

-MN-001 Interstitial cystitis 30

-MN-029 Solid tumors 9 41

-MN-305 Generalized anxiety disorder/insomnia 2

-MN-246 Urinary incontinence 1 2

-MN-447 Thrombotic disorders 6

-MN-462 Thrombotic disorders

-Unallocated 143 266

-Total research and development \$ 696 \$ 1,878
+Product Three months ended June 30, Six months ended June 30, Candidate Product Development Program 2013 2012 2013 2012 MN-166 Neurological disorders including opioid withdrawal, methamphetamine addiction, chronic MOH pain and MS \$ 601 \$ 153 \$ 1,030 \$ 317 MN-221 Acute exacerbations of asthma/COPD 35 1,267 129 2,512 MN-001 Bronchial asthma 16 34 35 155 MN-029 Solid tumors 9 23 19 64 MN-001 Interstitial cystitis 3 4 4 34 MN-305 Generalized anxiety disorder/insomnia 1 1 2 MN-246 Urinary incontinence 1 2 1 5 MN-447 Thrombotic disorders 6 MN-462 Thrombotic disorders Unallocated 280 1 423 267 Total research and development \$ 946 \$ 1,484 \$ 1,642 \$ 3,362

-We are currently focusing our development activities on MN-166, an ibudilast-based drug candidate for the treatment of neurological disorders, and obtaining additional funding to advance clinical trial development of MN-221, a novel, highly selective g_2 -adrenergic receptor agonist being developed for the treatment of acute exacerbations of asthma and chronic obstructive pulmonary disease, or COPD.
-In February 2013 we received Fast Track designation from the FDA for MN-166, which is a process designed to facilitate development and expedite the review of drugs intended to treat serious diseases that have the potential to fill an unmet medical need.
+We are currently focusing our development activities on MN-166, a drug candidate for the treatment of neurological disorders, and on MN-221, a drug candidate for the treatment of acute exacerbations of asthma and chronic obstructive pulmonary disease, or COPD.
+Clinical development of MN-166 is ongoing in both methamphetamine addiction and opioid addiction with clinical trials being conducted by experts in both areas.
+In February 2013 we received Fast Track designation from the United States Food and Drug Administration, or FDA, for MN-166 in methamphetamine dependence.
+Fast Track designation is a process designed to facilitate development and expedite the review of drugs intended to treat serious diseases that have the potential to fill an unmet medical need.
 The FDA's Fast Track program emphasizes early and frequent communication between the FDA and the sponsor throughout the development process to improve product development efficiency, potentially leading to a shortened timeline to ultimate drug approval.
-Clinical development of MN-166 is ongoing in both methamphetamine addiction and opioid addiction with clinical trials being conducted by experts in these two areas.
-A Phase 1b clinical trial of MN-166 in methamphetamine dependence is near completion at UCLA.
 A Phase 2 outpatient clinical trial of MN-166 in methamphetamine dependence, led by investigators at UCLA, has been funded by NIDA.
-In opioid addiction, a second NIDA-funded clinical trial of MN-166 in prescription opioid or heroin abusers is currently ongoing with the investigators at Columbia University and the New York State Psychiatric Institute.
-Regarding future MN-221 development, in a meeting with the FDA in October 2012, the FDA provided a clear MN-221 development path, identified the risk/benefit profile of MN-221 as a focal point for further development and advised that a clinical outcome, such as a reduction in hospitalizations, would need to be a pivotal trial primary endpoint.
-We have decided that future MN-221 development will be designed according to the feedback received from the FDA and have decided that the funding of future MN-221 clinical tri while pursuing a variety of initiatives to monetize such product development.
-As a result, we expect that research and development expenses will remain low for the remainder of our existing product candidates in the foreseeable future.
+A second NIDA funded clinical trial of MN-166 in prescription opioid or heroin abusers is currently ongoing with the investigators at Columbia University and the New York State Psychiatric Institute.
+A Phase 1b clinical trial of MN-166 in methamphetamine dependence at UCLA and funded by NIDA was completed in June, 2013, and a